Anna Jagiellon: Construction projects

 Sigismund Augustus Bridge was finished and protected by Queen Anne.

 Queen Anna's tomb in the Sigismund's Chapel was built during her lifetime.

 Although she was forced to surrender the inheritance from her brother after her coronation; in return Anna received some of his properties for her lifetime, Mazovian properties that once belonged to her mother, the treasury kept at Tykocin, a one-time payment of 60,000 gold coins, income from Wieliczka Salt Mine, and interest on her mother's loan to King Philip II of Spain (the loan was never fully repaid and is known as Neapolitan sums).
 Anna was supposed to share that interest with her sister Catherine, but apparently never did.

 Receiving substantial income, Anna sponsored and supervised several construction projects.
-She completed the reconstruction of the Royal Castle in Warsaw, Ujazdów Castle, and the Sigismund Augustus Bridge over Vistula River, the longest wooden bridge in Europe at the time at 500 meters in length.
+She completed the reconstruction of the Royal Castle in Warsaw, Ujazdów Castle, and the Sigismund Augustus Bridge over Vistula River, the longest wooden bridge in Europe at the time, at 500 meters in length.
 She built the city wall Stara Prochownia, known as the Bridge Gate, to protect the wooden bridge from fire; the tomb monument of her brother in the Sigismund's Chapel from to 1574 to 1575 and 1584 with the help of architect Santi Gucci; and the tomb of her mother in the Basilica di San Nicola in Bari from 1589 to 1595.
-Around the same time, she built her own tomb in the Sigismund's Chapel.
+Around the same time, she built her own tomb in Sigismund's Chapel.

 Marriage

-King Stephen Báthory and Queen Anna Jagiellon.

 Although there were rumors that Anna had not had her menopause and thus could still conceive, her marriage was a formal affair.
-The couple were distant and would see each other only a few weeks a year when Báthory, generally preoccupied with the Livonian War, attended general sejm in Warsaw.
+The couple were distant and would see each other only a few weeks a year when Báthory, generally preoccupied with the Livonian War, attended the general sejm in Warsaw.
 She supported her husband with money for weapons, but was visibly upset because she sought a closer personal relationship and greater political influence.
 This was also Báthory's loss as he failed to gain a valuable political ally.
 There were rumours that he might seek a divorce so he could marry a younger woman and father an heir, which further alienated Anna, who even approached anti-Báthory groups and opposed his Livonian campaign.
-She refused to allow her husband's burial in the Sigismund's Chapel; perhaps it was her retribution for the distant marriage as traditions dictated that husband and wife should not be separated in death.
+Upon her husband's death in 1586, she refused his burial in Sigismund's Chapel; perhaps it was her retribution for the distant marriage, as traditions dictated that husband and wife should not be separated in death.
 Stephen Báthory was buried in the Chapel of the Blessed Virgin Mary, though his wife did order his tomb monument in 1589.